Author: Dr. Garima Tiwari

 International Committee of the Red Cross (ICRC) defines an autonomous weapons system (AWS) as: “any weapon system with autonomy in its critical functions.
 That is, a weapon system that can select (i.e. search for or detect, identify, track, select) and attack (i.e. use force against, neutralize, damage or destroy) targets without human intervention”.[iii]

 The main concern here emerges from the autonomous nature of these weapons being “without human intervention”.
 The very decision to “kill” using AI invokes an analysis under IHL as to the “lawfulness of use of force”.
 This burden of deciding who is responsible ultimately lies on humans[iv] and may raise issues of superior/command responsibility.
-Already, semi-autonomous drones have caused severe collateral damage to civilians in the tribal areas of North West Pakistan and in Afghanistan, especially the city of Kunduz.[v]
+Already, such weapons have caused civilian collateral harm is different regions.[v]
 What would be the impact if these were fully autonomous weapons?
 What happens if an autonomous weapon system commits a grave breach of international humanitarian law?
 Who would be liable?
 Further, would states be comfortable in deploying their troops before AWS?
 While programming may initially comply with IHL principles, but in the era of super-intelligence and machines with learning capabilities, this would essentially require exceptions and deeper probe.

 - Principle of distinction: civilian versus combatants and even civilian versus civilian who participates in hostilities.
 [Person and Property]